roberthowton/academic-kickstart/content/dossier/statement.md

 just as often surprised at how much they've understood and how clearly they can relate these concepts and arguments in class discussion.

-I supplement this initial guided reading with a number of classroom activities designed to reinforce and amplify students' comprehension.
+I supplement this initial guided reading with a variety of classroom activities designed to reinforce and amplify students' comprehension.
 In one activity, students take turns as "lead discussants" of pairs of readings arguing on either side of a debate.
 The readings may be